gconnect/cartdev-kit/README.md

 - Deroll/Cartesi Router
 - Cartesify
 - Node and Yarn Packages
-- Figlet
-- fs-extra
-- inquirer
-- path
+- Figlet, fs-extra,inquirer, path
-- shelljs
-- child_process
-- commander
+  shelljs, child_process,commander
+- React, Nextjs, Vuejs and Angular
+- JS, TS, Rust, Go and Python

 # Official CartesiKit Documentaion
-To read a more comprehensive version of this doc visit [here](https://africlab.gitbook.io/cartesikit)
+To read a more comprehensive version of this doc visit [here](https://africlab.gitbook.io/cartdevkit)

 # Contributing Guide
 This will be provided soon

 # LICENSE
-CartesiKit is licensed under the Apache License.
+CartdevKit is licensed under the Apache License.
 Refer to the [LICENSE](https://github.com/gconnect/cartesi-kit/blob/master/LICENSE) file for more details